 - Make a right-click on the database folder and click on properties.
 This will open the properties dialog box.

 - Tap to the ‘sharing tab ‘option and enable sharing.

 - Hit the ‘Permissions‘ button present on that dialog box.
-Make sure you have added the users who will need to work with database to this list, and give the user ‘Modify’ permission.
+Make sure you have added the users who will need to work with the database to this list and give the user ‘Modify’ permission.

 - Tap to the OK option.
 Now start the database again, it should open this time without any issue.

 Be sure that you give Modify/Write permissions on the folder to all the Windows users who will use the Access database in a multi-user environment.